-The Working Group on Peace and Development (FriEnt) is an association of nine governmental organisations, church development agencies, civil society networks, and political foundations.
+The Working Group on Peace and Development (FriEnt) is an association of eight governmental organisations, church development agencies, civil society networks, and political foundations.

 FriEnt aims to pool capacities, facilitate networking and collaboration, and contribute to conflict-sensitive development cooperation.
 FriEnt’s members are committed to working together to promote a range of approaches and highlight the importance of peacebuilding to policy-makers and the public at large.

 FriEnt's members are united by their great commitment to peace and development.
 They vary, however, in their size, mandate, international partners, projects and approaches.
 They aim to utilise their diverse perspectives and experience as an asset for their shared productive work on peacebuilding in the context of development cooperation.